algorandfoundation/algokit-utils-ts/docs/code/classes/types_account_manager.AccountManager.md

 ▸ **ensureFunded**(`accountToFund`, `dispenserAccount`, `minSpendingBalance`, `options?`): `Promise`\<`undefined` \| [`SendAtomicTransactionComposerResults`](../interfaces/types_transaction.SendAtomicTransactionComposerResults.md) & [`ConfirmedTransactionResult`](../interfaces/types_transaction.ConfirmedTransactionResult.md) & [`EnsureFundedResult`](../interfaces/types_account_manager.EnsureFundedResult.md)\>

-Funds a given account using a dispenser account as a funding source such that the given account has a certain amount of algos free to spend (accounting for ALGOs locked in minimum balance requirement).
+Funds a given account using a dispenser account as a funding source such that the given account has a certain amount of Algos free to spend (accounting for Algos locked in minimum balance requirement).

 https://developer.algorand.org/docs/get-details/accounts/#minimum-balance